- Audio Dharma Talks

 Marin Sangha Daylong Retreats

-Once or twice a year Phillip teaches a daylong retreat exclusively for members of Marin Sangha.
+Once a year Phillip teaches a daylong retreat exclusively for members of Marin Sangha.
 These are held at an off-site location for a modest fee to cover expenses.
 However, no one is turned away for lack of funds.
 Announcements about upcoming daylong retreats are made in the Sangha, via email, and on this website.

 A substantial amount of effort goes into ensuring that each class goes smoothly.
 Sangha members are encouraged to volunteer to help set up before class and straighten up afterwards.
 You may help on a regular or occasional basis.
 Jobs include setting up chairs, hanging Buddha’s portraits, greeting new sangha members, and more.
 This is another opportunity to practice dana and to serve and participate in the Sangha.